• eResearch

 • smb://hpc-data.cqu.edu.au/home

 Alternatively, you can sftp (secure ftp) your files from your computer to the cluster.
-To use sftp, simply start a terminal session and issue the following command sftp hpc-data.cqu.edu.au\home\ , in which you will then be prompted the enter you name (username) and password, which will be your CQUniversity domain username and password.
+To use sftp, simply start a terminal session and issue the following command sftp ada.cqu.edu.au\home\ , in which you will then be prompted the enter you name (username) and password, which will be your CQUniversity domain username and password.

 For commands on how to transfer the files, it is suggested to have a look at the ftp man pages.
 Simply type man sftp to obtain information on how to use sftp.